alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 If you wish to navigate backwards and view a different run, experiment or project, simply use the left menu.

-If you're given a NetworkError, it's likely that you were disconnected due to inactivity as a safety measure.
+If you're given a *NetworkError*, it's likely that you were disconnected due to inactivity as a safety measure.
 Simply reload the page and authenticate again.

 ## Conclusion
 In this tutorial we focused on a simplified, but realistic, scenario.
 Given some data containing information on companies, we ran Datajudge on it, using its supported libraries for validation and profiling purposes, and generated several metadata documents, which were stored by the back-end and we viewed through the UI.